JossDuff/standalone-scp/README.md

 # notes

 ### `file not found` include error from stellar-core
+ * UPDATE: I fixed this in the makefile.
+This change shouldn't be needed anymore.
+Revert these changes if you've made them to stellar-core.

  When including files from `stellar-core` you sometimes might run into an error like this:
  ```
  In file included from main.cpp:9: